Gross Receipts Tax (GR)

 Taxpayers deriving gross receipts from business activities both within and outside San Francisco must generally allocate and/or apportion gross receipts to San Francisco using rules set forth in Business and Tax Regulations Code.
 This table indicates the applicable apportionment and/or allocation methodology for each business activity.
 The Code is based on the 2012 NAICS classifications.
 For more information on the 2012 NAICS codes, go to www.census.gov/eos/www/naics.

-** If the gross receipts threshold for the 2023 tax year is not met, the rates shown in the "Tax Year 2022" column will also apply to the 2023 tax year.
-If the gross receipts threshold for the 2024 tax year is not met, the rates shown in the "Tax Year 2023" column will also apply to the 2024 tax year (in addition to the 2023 tax year if the gross receipts threshold for the 2023 tax year was met).
-The gross receipts threshold for the 2023 tax year is met if total gross receipts attributable to the City for the 2021 tax year equals or exceeds 90% of the total gross receipts attributable to the City for the 2019 tax year.
-The gross receipts threshold for the 2024 tax year is met if total gross receipts attributable to the City for the 2022 tax year equals or exceeds 95% of the total gross receipts attributable to the City for the 2019 tax year.
-For the 2025 and subsequent tax years, the tax rates shown in the column "Tax Years 2024 & After" apply irrespective of whether either of the above gross receipts thresholds was met.
+** Per the Controller’s Certification, the gross receipts threshold for the 2023 tax year was not met.
+Additionally, per the Controller’s Certification, the gross receipts threshold for the 2024 tax year was not met.
+The table is updated to reflect the alternate rates outlined in Proposition F. The gross receipts threshold for the 2023 tax year would have been met if total gross receipts attributable to the City for the 2021 tax year equaled or exceeded 90% of the total gross receipts attributable to the City for the 2019 tax year.
+The gross receipts threshold for the 2024 tax year would have been met if total gross receipts attributable to the City for the 2022 tax year equaled or exceeded 95% of the total gross receipts attributable to the City for the 2019 tax year.

 *** The gross receipts tax rate applicable to taxable gross receipts in excess of $25,000,000 for the business activities of real estate and rental and leasing services would have increased to 0.325% beginning in tax year 2021 if Proposition F had not passed.